planariangames/mettlecore/METTLE_Core_SRD_Engine.md

  The default Twist is ***Delay,*** meaning you lose your next Action dealing with a complication from the current one.
 For example, a weapon gets stuck, travelers get lost, a gun jams, a runner trips, a combatant is shaken by the horrors of war, etc. Delays are default because they are easy to come up with and usually well accepted.

-Other types of Twists should be *immediate setbacks* that apply *regardless of success or failure* and *derive from the fiction*.
+Other types of Twists are ideally *immediate setbacks* that apply *regardless of success or failure* and *derive from the fiction*.
 For example, losing a weapon, breaking gear, harming a relationship, inflicting collateral damage, blurting out something incriminating, etc. That said, it can also be fun to propose a more benign Twist to move the story forward.
 Perhaps they remember a current foe from their backstory or accidentally took the wrong suitcase!

 Anyone can help come up with a creative Twist.
 If the Guide *or* Player does not like it, they can always fall back to Delay.
 This is a safety valve that settles the matter so play can continue.
 The Player can also just call off the Twist and accept failure as the gift it is.